 5. Sovereign Immunity.
 Nothing in this Agreement shall be construed as a limitation or a waiver on any of the immunities or defenses to which TWU is entitled as an agency of the State of Texas.
 TWU enters this Agreement only to the extent authorized by applicable law.
 Any provision of this Agreement that is not authorized by or is inconsistent with applicable Texas law, including the opinions of the state’s Attorney General, is invalid.

 6. Contractor Indemnity.
 Contractor shall indemnify, defend and hold TWU, its Regents, officers, employees and agents harmless from any and all manner of suits, claims or demands (1) arising out of or relating to Contractor’s, its employees’, agents’ and subcontractors’ acts or omissions arising under the performance of this Agreement; (2) the negligence or willful misconduct of Contractor, its agents, employees or subcontractors; (3) Contractor’s breach of any representation, warranty, covenant or other obligation hereunder; and (4) the infringement of any third party proprietary rights with respect to goods or services supplied to TWU in connection with this Agreement (each of which is an “Indemnifying Act”).
 Contractor shall reimburse TWU for any and all costs, damages and expenses including reasonable attorney’s fees to which TWU may be subject as a result of the occurrence of any Indemnifying Act.
 This provision shall survive any termination of this Agreement, and the indemnities described in this paragraph will not be subject to any liability caps stated anywhere in the Agreement.

+7. University Indemnity.
+Any indemnity provision in the Agreement may be invalid or unenforceable against TWU because of applicable state or federal law.
+TWU may not indemnify Vendor beyond its authority under state law and no indemnity may be provided for Vendor’s negligence or intentional acts or omissions.

-7. Taxes.
+8. Taxes.
 This Agreement shall not be construed so as to supersede the laws of the United States or the State of Texas that accord the State of Texas, Agency, and all departments, agencies, and instrumentalities of the State of Texas exemptions from the payment(s) of all taxes of whatever kind.
 More specifically, to the extent permitted by applicable law, TWU shall not directly or indirectly be liable for taxes of any kind.
 TWU shall provide all applicable tax exemption certificates upon Contractor’s request.